lakshya-3804/AutonixRouting/README.md

 ```

 ## **⚡ Usage**
-1️⃣ Sign up or log in to your account.
+1️⃣ Sign up / Log in to your account.
-2️⃣ Select the service (Bus, Train, Flight, Movie).
+2️⃣ Browse spare parts or book vehicle services.
-3️⃣ Choose your destination, date, and preferred seat.
+3️⃣ Add items to cart and proceed to checkout.
-4️⃣ Proceed with secure payment.
+4️⃣ Choose service date and confirm the booking.
-5️⃣ Get instant confirmation & e-ticket.
+5️⃣ Make a secure payment and get order confirmation.

 ## **🔐 Authentication**
 - JWT-based authentication ensures secure login & registration.